AmingAndrei/violence.website/content/species/mosaics/vectors.md

 Operational Requirements

 The use of Vectors is dependent upon the presence of Varium.
-Varium functions as a stabilizing catalyst, allowing the neural encoding of Vector instructions to be:
-- Processed and converted into usable formats,
-- Stored for later deployment,
-- Enhanced post-creation by subjecting the stored Vector to additional processing with further Varium input.
+Varium functions as a stabilizing catalyst, allowing the neural encoding of Vector instructions to be processed and converted into usable formats, stored for later deployment, and enhanced post-creation by subjecting the stored Vector to additional processing with further Varium input.

 Vector Taxonomy